-2. Address vacancies and focus on business recruitment along King Street.
+Address vacancies and focus on business recruitment along King Street.

 One of the first priorities of a potential Main Street Manager would be the vacancies along King Street.
 Empty storefronts have been a cause for concern in recent years, as Eastside Flats struggled with filling its retail space.
-That's their problem-high rents!
 However, the ongoing pandemic continues to leave its mark on the number of "for sale" and "for lease" signs that have popped up in other areas along the corridor.
-Most spaces, including some in the Flats, are already rented.
-This section also should be discussed at the upcoming meeting.